AccelerateHS/accelerate/README.md

 ------------

   * Glasgow Haskell Compiler (GHC), 7.0.3 or later
-  * Haskell libraries as specified in `accelerate.cabal`
+  * Haskell libraries as specified in [`accelerate.cabal`][Cabal-file]
   * For the CUDA backend, CUDA version 3.0 or later

 Examples and documentation
 --------------------------

 The GitHub repository contains a subdirectory `accelerate-examples`, which provides a range of computational kernels and a few complete applications.
-These examples are also available from Hackage in a separate package called [accelerate-examples][Hackage-examples].
+These examples are also available in a separate package called [accelerate-examples][accelerate-examples].
 Install it with `cabal install accelerate-examples`.

   * Haddock documentation is included in the package and linked from the [Hackage page][Hackage].
   * Online documentation is on the [GitHub wiki][Wiki].